 - Scroll down, click on “DALLAS MORNING NEWS ARCHIVE”

-If you are looking for a search experience similar to the previous design: I find that the easiest way to use the new design is to do all my searches with the ADVANCED SEARCH option — click “Advanced Search” underneath the main keyword search box.
-A new page opens and you can filter what’s being searched for by choosing the fields you want to use.
+I use the ADVANCED SEARCH option — click “Advanced Search” underneath the main keyword search box.
+A new page opens and you can filter what you’re searching for by choosing any specific fields you want to use.
 Click the down-arrows next to the search boxes to show a drop-down menu of options.
-This is very much the same searching experience of the previous design, just with everything in different places.

 ACCESS FORT WORTH PAPERS ONLY:

-- Scroll down and click on the blue box reading “Fort Worth Star-Telegram” — this brings up archives of the Fort Worth Star-Telegram (“historical” editions published 1902-1990 and “modern” editions published 1990-present day) as well as an archive of The Fort Worth Register (1897-1902) — full scans are available for the editions published between 1897 and 1990; after that, it’s text-only
+- Under “Access World News — Historical and Current” click on “Fort Worth Star Collection with Historical Archive” (they’ve left out the “Telegram” in several places with the recent update) — this brings up archives of the Fort Worth Star-Telegram (“historical” editions published 1902-1990 and “modern” editions published 1990-present day) as well as an archive of The Fort Worth Register (1897-1902) — and other stuff.
+Full scans are available for the editions published between 1897 and 1990; after that, it’s text-only.

 This is the option I find most useful in doing daily historical research — I exclude “modern” editions, because I get too many extraneous results.
 If I do need more recent info, it’s easy to add modern editions, but I find excluding papers published after 1984 is best for my work.

 There are two ways to do this — this way is fastest (you won’t see results published after 1984 for the DMN or after 1990 for FWST):

 - Log in — follow all the steps listed above — the main page opens

 - Hover over “Change Databases” at the very top of the page – a dropdown menu appears — click on “All Databases” — a new window opens